 Pompeo Tries Starting 'Snapback' Clock To Restore Sanctions Against Iran By U.N.

-Six days after the Trump administration saw its effort to extend expiring United Nations weapons sanctions on Iran collapse in an embarrassing defeat, Secretary of State Mike Pompeo went to U.N. headquarters on Thursday to try again.
+Six days after the Trump administration saw its effort to extend expiring U.N. weapons sanctions on Iran collapse in an embarrassing defeat, Secretary of State Mike Pompeo went to U.N. headquarters on Thursday to try again.

 This time, Pompeo went even further, pushing for a reinstatement by the U.N.
 Security Council not just of the arms restrictions set to expire Oct.
 18, but of all the Iran sanctions that were terminated five years ago by that 15-member body.

 That suspension of sanctions was part of U.N.
-Resolution 2231, which endorses the multi-nation agreement — known formally as the Joint Comprehensive Plan of Action, or JCPOA — that restricts Iran's nuclear program.
+Resolution 2231, which endorses the multination agreement — known formally as the Joint Comprehensive Plan of Action, or JCPOA — that restricts Iran's nuclear program.

 Pompeo informed reporters that he had just delivered letters to U.N.
-Secretary General Antonio Guterres and the president of the Security Council, Indonesian Ambassador Dian Triansyah Djani.
-The notifications are meant to start the clock on restoring the punitive measures against Iran the U.N. lifted in January 2016.
+Secretary-General António Guterres and the Security Council president, Indonesian Ambassador Dian Triansyah Djani.
+The notifications are meant to start the clock on restoring the punitive measures against Iran the United Nations lifted in January 2016.

 "This process will lead to those sanctions coming back into effect 30 days from today," Pompeo declared.
 "Our message is very, very simple: The United States will never allow the world's largest state sponsor of terrorism to freely buy and sell planes, tanks, missiles and other kinds of conventional weapons."

-In his letters to the U.N. leaders, Pompeo cites, among other "incontestable" examples of Iran's noncompliance with the nuclear agreement, Tehran's enrichment of uranium beyond the JCPOA's limit of 3.67%, its accumulation of an enriched uranium stockpile that exceeds 300 kilograms, and its accumulation of "excess" heavy water.
+In his letters to the U.N. leaders, Pompeo cited, among other "incontestable" examples of Iran's noncompliance with the nuclear agreement, Tehran's enrichment of uranium beyond the JCPOA's limit of 3.67%, its accumulation of an enriched uranium stockpile that exceeds 300 kilograms, and its accumulation of "excess" heavy water.

 With those missives, Pompeo has invoked for the first time what's known as a "snapback."